Roboy/roboy_smells/test_equiment/README.md

 As the raspi should be accessible via ssh and a single run take serveral hours, its advisable to start the script in a tmux session.

+This can be done via:

+    tmux new -s data

+Then start the script, after configuration:

+    python3 TestRunner.py